 25. When meeting with a member of the print or broadcast news media on some subject, be it an archaeological subject or your opinion on Jennifer Aniston’s new hairdo, never miss an opportunity to inject a slam against looters and the looting of archaeological sites.

 Yes, I really love Jen’s new hairdo—even if Brad no longer cares.
 Well…mostly.
 Notice that gap in her hair on the left side?
 That gap drives me crazy!
-It looks just like that slithery trench a bunch of looters put into my archaeological site—tore the place all to pieces—wrecked the archaeological context.
+It looks just like that slithery trench a bunch of looters put into my archaeological site last summer—tore the place all to pieces—wrecked the archaeological context.
 It was just awful!!!

 Bill White at the Succinct Research blog has set forth 10 additional unwritten rules in professional archaeology for you, and his commenters have made some excellent comments on those rules.

 Maurice Major at the Mojourner Truth blog has provided us with some excellent unwritten rules in professional archaeology, and you can read those by clicking on the following link:

 The Archaeology in Tennessee blog would like to kindly thank everyone who participated in our attempts to identify unwritten rules in professional archaeology and thank those of you who have come here to read them.
 We almost certainly missed some unwritten rules along the way.
 If you think of any additional ones, let us know, and we will add them to the list.
 Also, if we forgot or overlooked rules that you submitted, we apologize.
 Please let us know about our error, and we will put them up.
 If you disagree with any of the unwritten rules or just want to say a few syllables about them, please click on “Leave a reply” at the top of this post or send us an e-mail message to let us know what you think or how you feel.
 Our e-mail address may be accessed by clicking on the “Contact” tab at the top of our main page.
 Have a great day!!!